ebu/benchmarkstt/docs/adr/hld/README.md

 ![alternative text](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/ebu/ai-benchmarking-stt/master/docs/adr/hld/plantUML.txt&cachebust=1)

+`This diagram is generated from the plantUML.txt file.
+Github caches images, so if this diagrame is not updated after merging changes to the text file, change the number at the end of the link, e.g. &cachebust=2387452673`

 ## EBU/User Test data
 Users of the framework are expected to benchmark STT vendors using test data that matches their specific use cases (such as language,  handling background noises or a wide range of accents).
 In addition, a central reporsitory of test data sets can be maintained by the EBU and used in cases where a unique test set cannot be provided.